lognormal/boomerang/README.md

             // Set the src of the iframe to a JavaScript URL that will immediately set its document.domain to match the parent.
             // This lets us access the iframe document long enough to inject our script.
-            // Our script may need to do more domain massaging later. iframe.src = "javascript:var d=document.open();d.domain='" + dom + "';void(0);";
+            // Our script may need to do more domain messaging later. iframe.src = "javascript:var d=document.open();d.domain='" + dom + "';void 0";
             win = iframe.contentWindow;

             doc = win.document.open();
         }

         if (dom) {
-            // Unsafe version for IE8 compatability.
+            // Unsafe version for IE8 compatibility.
 If document.domain has changed, we can't use win, but we can use doc. doc._boomrl = function() {
                 this.domain = dom;
                 bootstrap();